 On a bike where you spend a lot of time seated it would be great to see much steeper seat angles.
 This would really increase your ability to centre yourself on the bike and not feel like you’re slipping rearwards on the seat on particularly steep climbs.

 The Maxxis Forekaster tyres provided plenty of grip on wet and dry hard-pack surfaces but do come unstuck when it gets wetter.
 A more aggressive tread would help here.

 I do feel like the tyres strike a satisfactory compromise between grip and rolling resistance, though.
-And because they’re set up tubeless from the factory, you’re saving important grams and endless amounts of hassle to get them set up at home.
+And because our test bike’s tyres were set up tubeless it saved important grams.
+Canyon supplies its bike tubeless ready so the endless amounts of hassle to get them set up at home should be minimised.